CosmicJay2k/wordle-2/README.md

 # wordle-2

-## A wordle-ish clone made with React, Express, Mongoose and MongoDB.
+## A wordle-ish clone made with React, ExpressJS, Handlebars and MongoDB.

 To run:\
 Have MongoDB running.\